cortezcristian/express4crud/README.md

 ![List View New](https://raw.githubusercontent.com/cortezcristian/express4crud/master/pics/list-view-new.png)

 ## Delete a record
-Notice that for deleting a record we caread a link that is passing the ObjectId of the document as parameter.
+Remember that for deleting a record we previously created a link that is passing the ObjectId of the document as parameter in the url `/p/delete/:id`.
 Let's modify our routes file `routes/main.js` to add the remove url.

 ```javascript
 var app = module.parent.exports.app;